 Committed to Excellence

-The City’s Purchasing Division oversees procurement of the supplies, materials, and equipment needed to deliver service to the City’s residents.
+The Purchasing Department partners with all City departments to procure the supplies, materials, and equipment needed to deliver excellent service for the City’s residents.
 Purchasing is also responsible for procuring construction services and professional services according to the guidelines set forth in the Texas Local Government Code.

 Elizabeth Anderson, CPSM

 Elizabeth T. Anderson, CPSM

 The City uses Periscope S2G (formerly BidSync) to post all formal bids and some informal requests for quotes.
 Join our vendor list for free by registering here.

 The Purchasing Department’s full policies and procedures are available here.
 These policies are adapted from Administrative Order PRS-10, “Ethics Policy” which was approved by the City Manager in 2013.
 Please refer to page 18 for our Purchasing Ethics policy.”